lobiaminor/dnaEncoding/README.md

 - Resulting bitrate (calculate number of bits necessary)

 # Not necessary anymore
 6- Quaternary huffman
 7- Try also daub.
 5/3 lifting(2,2)
+10B- Comment the number of stacks/number of runs and their average lengths

+# Questions for Marc
+1- Entropy: how to calculate it, is our method right?
+2- PyWavelets: Daubechies 9 == CDF 9/7?

 Both
 - Comment the iwt methods properly